-Cannabis has long been thought of as not only a drug prone to abuse but one that could lead to the abuse of other, harder, more addictive substances such as cocaine and opiates.
-However, we are starting to see that medical cannabis is an ideal replacement for opioids and opiates when managing chronic pain, sedatives, and even alcohol.
+Cannabis has long been thought of as a drug prone to abuse and could lead to the abuse of other, harder, more addictive substances such as cocaine and opiates.
+However, we are beginning to see that medical cannabis is an ideal replacement for opioids and opiates when managing chronic pain, sedatives, and even alcohol.

 What is Addiction and Addiction Treatment?